 Ted Neward is an industry professional of twenty years experience.
 He speaks at conferences all over the world and writes regularly for a variety of publications across the Java, .NET, and other ecosystems.
 He currently resides in the Pacific Northwest with his wife, two sons, dog, four cats, eight laptops, seven tablets, nine phones, and a rather large utility bill.

-Duane is an entrepreneur and Co-Founder of Alien Arc Technologies, LLC where he focuses on creating modern apps targeting mobile devices, modern desktops, and the Internet of Things.
-As a technology enthusiast with a passion for good software he strives to bring solutions that improve or eliminate costly duplication and repetitive processes so more important things can be done.
+Duane is Co-Founder of Alien Arc Technologies, LLC where he focuses on creating modern apps targeting mobile devices, modern desktops, and the Internet of Things.
+As a Microsoft MVP and technology enthusiast with a passion for good software he strives to bring solutions that improve or eliminate costly duplication and repetitive processes so more important things can be done.
 A fan of cross-platform native development, he promotes any development effort that gets a new app on his Windows Phone.
 Always interested in how software can improve processes he spends a lot of time working on DevOps issues with customers to automate workflow and reduce errors.
 You can find out more about his technical and other interests and read his random blogging on his site.

 Doug is a full-stack developer on the Bridgestone team located at the Kansas City airport headquarters.
 He is responsible for leading the day-to-day component and front-end development for all of the client-side applications for each of the Bridgestone commercial brands (Bridgestone Commercial, Firestone Commercial, Dayton, Bandag, Speedco and more).
 Doug also estimates and helps in planning future incremental work – Bridgestone is very much an incremental client.